sourcegraph/sourcegraph-public-snapshot/doc/dev/roadmap/index.md

 ## Code navigation and intelligence

-- Continually refine code intelligence (hovers, go-to-definition, find-references, etc.) for all languages
+We're continually refining code intelligence (hovers, go-to-definition, find-references, etc.) for all languages and making our integration into code hosts (such as GitHub) more robust.
+We're also working toward features that let you navigate the dependency graph of imports, libraries, and services.

 - Search-based (non-language-server-based) code intelligence for [all languages](https://sourcegraph.com/extensions?query=category%3A%22Programming+languages%22)
 - Language-server-based (precise) code intelligence for [more languages](https://sourcegraph.com/extensions?query=tag%3Alanguage-server)
 - Continually ensure code navigation/intelligence works on code hosts using our [browser extension](../../integration/browser_extension.md) and [native code host integrations](#code-hosts).
 - [Analyze and expose dependency graph for all major languages and build systems](https://github.com/sourcegraph/sourcegraph/issues/2928)
 - [Compute and expose programming language statistics](https://github.com/sourcegraph/sourcegraph/issues/2587)